5 Reasons Why Some Educators Still Use Chalkboards

 The use of chalkboards in the classroom kicked off the collaborative learning movement.
 All communication was now communal.
 Students learned in groups and shared knowledge with each other.
 Lesson formats changed, with instructors teaching many students at once versus a one-on-one exchange, which led class sizes to increase.
 The board became the mindshare of the classroom.

 By the mid-19th century, every classroom in the United States had a blackboard to teach students.
 This was the only teaching tool in the classroom until whiteboards came along during the late 1980s.
 But, not all professors and classrooms switched over to the modern mechanism.

 With the many benefits touted about whiteboards, why do some educators still prefer chalkboards in today’s age?
 Here are five reasons why chalkboards still matter in the classroom.

 1. Accessibility: In many developing countries, chalkboards far outnumber whiteboards because they are easier to access.
 Vipin Makkar, regional manager for PolyVision in India, says, “India is one of the major markets for chalk surfaces in the region.
 They are very popular in education segments because the running cost of chalkboards is much less expensive compared to markerboards or glass boards.
 Chalk is also less expensive than markers.”

 Penmanship: Many believe that penmanship is superior on a chalkboard.
 Chalkboards are often sold with lines for this very purpose, especially when students are just learning to write.
 Penmanship also holds more importance in certain languages.
 Japanese, Chinese and Korean are all examples of languages where the characters are intricate, and penmanship is part of the expression of the word.
-Chi Kin Tam, a regional sales manager for PolyVision in Hong Kong, says this is a main reason why educators still use chalkboards.
+Chi Kin Tam, a regional sales manager for PolyVision in Hong Kong, says this is a main reason why educators still use chalkboards in the classroom.
 “Another key reason for preferring chalk in Chinese market is that we think chalk is a better way to present the Chinese calligraphy.
 The Chinese characters are much thicker and writing with chalk is a closer representation of traditional writing with a brush.”